robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - The Union Herald, [video](https://youtu.be/bBjs4hYyIxc?si=WuJLQq74iiQuUDjc) &nbsp; (2025-06-24)

 Trump took the Israel side and this is obvious, not just about offering a defensive shield but also attacking Iran directly.
-Everything else would have been a surprise.Indeed, considering the development of nuclear technology for military purposes, the two countries are undergoing two clearly different surveillance and restrictions scenarios.
+Everything else would have been a surprise.
+Indeed, considering the development of nuclear technology for military purposes, the two countries are undergoing two clearly different surveillance and restrictions scenarios.

 ...